Flashhhhh1234/Inspectron1/README.md

 ## Security Notes

 - Credentials stored in JSON (not encrypted).
 Use environment variables in production.
-- Handover records stored in JSON.
-Consider encryption for sensitive data.
 - No authentication between production and quality tools.
 Use network security.
 - Session files contain all annotation data.
 Control access to storage locations.